 You can actually be audited by mail, in which the IRS will ask that you send in certain financial documents.
 For a more extensive audit, they may ask you to go to one of their offices, or they can come to your home or business to perform the audit.

 What Happens If the IRS Finds a Mistake?

 People make mistakes on their tax returns all the time.
 In most cases the IRS will simply tell you that you owe more money in taxes.
 If that’s the case, you can make payment arrangements with the IRS and put this situation behind you.
 The only time you need to be worried is when the IRS suspects you of doing something illegal.

 Make the Call to a Tax Audit Lawyer

 Now you know a little more about what happens if you get audited by the IRS.
 If the IRS is auditing you, or you need assistance with another tax matter, reach out to a tax attorney today.

 Your tax audit lawyer can protect your rights during a tax audit and assist you in straightening out your tax problems so you can move on with your life.
-Call The W Tax Group at 877-500-4930 or send in the form below to receive a free tax debt analysis.
+Call The W Tax Group at 877-500-4930 or request a free tax relief analysis.